mohammedjunaidn/E-Commerce_and_Sales_Analysis/README.md

 These additions support better reporting, segmentation, and analysis.
 Some column names were renamed to improve readability.<br>
 To ensure data consistency, all column data types were corrected to their appropriate types.
 Several data quality issues such as <br>
 special characters, spelling mistakes, inconsistent entries, typos, incorrect data types, and invalid values were efficiently addressed.<br>                     Missing, NaN, and null values were handled using suitable techniques:
--  Median imputation for skewed numerical data with outliers,
+-  Median imputation for skewed numerical data with outliers.
--  Mean imputation for normally distributed numerical data without outliers,
+-  Mean imputation for normally distributed numerical data without outliers.
--  Mode imputation for categorical columns,
+-  Mode imputation for categorical columns.
--  Forward-fill for date-related columns,
+-  Forward-fill for date-related columns.
 -  Logical imputation where context-based correction was required.

 The cleaned E-Commerce and Sales dataset contains 38,176 rows and 27 columns (Data types: float64 (10), int64 (5), object (12)).